Quiet Design

-Quiet Design is an independent music and sound art label based in Austin,TX and founded in 2007.
+Quiet Design is an independent music and sound art label based in Austin, Texas, and founded in 2007.
 Owned and curated by composers Mike Vernusky and Cory Allen, Quiet Design has released work by over 30 artists from 10 countries.
 It has been said of Quiet Design that their "intriguing and often brilliant recordings will open your eyes, your ears, and very likely your mind."

 The label's focus is releasing electronic music and sound art that is described as minimal, avant-garde and experimental.
 The packaging for each release is custom tailored to the sound of each piece in the catalog.